bobpach/Postgres-CI-CD/Part-1-Deployment/README.md

 Lastly, look at the two ArgoCD applications.
 They are now both marked as Synched.

 ## Summary
 We were able to deploy, test and promote a Crunchy Postgres for Kubernetes cluster using git and ArgoCD.
 The declarative nature of the manifest combined with the power of gitops and ArgoCD makes creating a CI/CD pipeline easier than ever.
-This blog only covers a small portion of a full end to end pipeline.
+This blog only covers a segment of a full end to end pipeline.
 In my next blog we will look at how to apply new images to an existing application using ArgoCD Image Updater.
 Stay tuned for part 2.